iranzo/vdu/README.md

 vDU makes use of a SNO OpenShift deployment.

-In this case, we want to define an hyperconverged cluster with 3 master nodes and no workers
+In this case, we want to define an hyperconverged cluster with 3 master nodes and no workers.

 ## Requirements